-If you love hummingbirds and would like to see more in your garden, there are a of couple easy steps to attract them and convince them to stick around.
-Create a hummingbird haven and have them coming back all season long!
+While some migrate to Southern Mexico and parts of South America in the winter, come spring, they know just where they left the best flower nectar behind!
+If you love hummingbirds and would like to see more in your garden, there are a couple of easy steps on how to attract hummingbirds and convince them to stick around all spring, summer and fall.

 1 Cup White Sugar

 4 Cups Water

 - Bring water to just before a boil, then turn off and add sugar.
 Stir till well dissolved.
 Cool completely.
 DO NOT add red food coloring to our hummingbird food.
 While there is a controversy surrounding both its effectiveness and safety, we are firmly on the side of no red dye.
 There is a lot of evidence that the red dye is harmful to hummingbirds.

 - If you want a fast way to get cooled nectar, heat just one cup of water, and dissolve sugar in that cup.
 Then add three cups of cold water.

 - After cooling, fill your feeders with enough nectar to last 2-7 days, depending on the outside temperature.
 The warmer the weather is, the shorter the food will last before growing bacteria.

 DO NOT use :

 Here is a general chart on how often you should change your sugar water, based on our experience.
 Remember to clean your feeders well when you change the water, using hot water, and vinegar if necessary.